Sandbird/Dayz.Epoch.1062.3d.Editor.Hive.Mission/README.md

   - ***EATbaseExporter*** is used by the AdminTools, and allows you to export bases to an .sqf format so you can import them afterwards to your server.
 - Now edit ***-=START HIVE MISSION=-.bat*** which was placed in your Arma2 folder, and fix the paths to their proper values.
 If you are using DZLauncher then the @Dayz_Epoch folder is probably where i placed it myself.
     - Battleye needs to be disabled inside the editor otherwise the extDB3 addon will not work.
 The .bat is taking care of that.
 It will disable Battleye after 7 seconds.
 Depending on your machine, if you see that the time isnt sufficient, raise that value a little bit.
 - A sample Database has been provided with me as a character and a basic loadout.
 You can of course use your own database, just remember to delete most of your Object_Data table vehicles.
 The more vehicles you have there, the longer it will take for the dayz_server to spawn them.
-If you just want to write a script independed of cars etc...why wait 5 minutes for the server to spawn 10000 vehicles :)
+If you just want to write a script independent of cars etc...why wait 5 minutes for the server to spawn 10000 vehicles :)
 - Open ***"ArmaOA\@extDB\extdb3-conf.ini"*** and add your test database data there.
 I named the test SQL DB ***dayz_cherno***
 Example:
 ```sh